Can Plex Play AV1? How to Play AV1 Videos in Plex?

 Part 3.
 Frequently Asked Questions

-1. Can Plex play AV1 files?
+1. Can Plex play AV1 videos?

 Yes.
 Plex HTPC version 1.30.1 and later can directly play AV1 videos.
 For other versions of Plex app, you can try to convert AV1 to Plex-supported format first with Winxvideo AI, and then play the video with Plex.